-Looking to install a heat pump?
-Rebates from BC Hydro, CleanBC and the federal government can help you switch and save.
+Looking for an energy-efficient way to heat and cool your home?
+Rebates from BC Hydro, CleanBC and the federal government can help you switch to a heat pump and save.
 Rebate amounts vary depending on whether your home is currently heated by electricity or another type of fuel.

 Rebates to switch from natural gas, oil or propane